 The Department for Transport, Transport Scotland and the Welsh Government are responsible for letting franchises to the train operating companies in England, Scotland and Wales, and for regulating passenger fares.

 ORR and customers

-While decisions on the structure and funding of the rail industry are matters for government, rail regulation, specifically, needs to adapt regularly to a changing industry, and the changing needs of customers and wider society.
+While decisions on the structure and funding of the rail industry are matters for government, rail regulation, specifically, needs to keep adapting to a changing industry, and the changing needs of customers and wider society.
 Over time, the roads industry must do the same and our role will be to report on this.

 The government says that it wants to put passengers at the heart of our railways – and ORR has a big part to play as the independent regulator.
 We want to see a railway that balances the interests of investors, customers, taxpayers and the industry.
 Although we do not regulate fares, ensuring that passengers get a safe, high-performing service is extremely important.

 Our role includes:

 - holding Network Rail to account for providing a punctual and reliable service to passengers and the freight industry

 - requiring Network Rail to reduce disruption from engineering works